groboclown/precision-shell/README.md

 **Usage**: `signal [*ENV] [signal1 [signal2]] [wait]`

 Traps OS signal numbers passed as arguments.
-If `wait` is given, then waits for any listed signal to occur before continuing.
+If `wait` is given, then it waits for any listed signal to occur before continuing.
 If no signal is given (just `signal wait`), then it waits for a standard OS interruption, which will kill the whole process.
-If the command includes a `*ENV` (where `ENV` is some environment name) argument, and Pres has [environment variable parsing](#environment-variables) enabled, then the shell stores trapped OS signal numbers in the environment variable.
+If the command includes a `*ENV` (where `ENV` is some environment name) argument, and presh has [environment variable parsing](#environment-variables) enabled, then the shell stores trapped OS signal numbers in the environment variable.

 Of note, once a signal is added to the list, it is registered for standard OS ignoring.
-Only by adding the statement `wait` will the processing wait for the signal to be raised.
+This applies to the current instruction, future `signal` instruction, and even some signals with child processes.
+Only by adding the statement `wait` will the processing wait for the signal to be raised, and even then only for the signals requested in the current command.
 This can be used for interesting applications, such as:

 ```bash
 presh -c "signal 2 ; signal 15 wait"